romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Who are key stakeholders involved in the security workflows enabled by GitHub Advanced Security, and what are their roles?
+Q: Who are key stakeholders involved in the security workflows enabled by GitHub Advanced Security, and what are their roles?
 <details><summary>Show the answer</summary><p>

 - **Repository Owners configure security settings and tools like CodeQL within the repository**